selfmd/docs/docs/deep-dive/encryption.md

 +----------------------------------------------------------+
 ```

-### Layer 1: Transport (Noise Protocol)
+### Layer 1: Transport (Noise protocol)

-Every Hyperswarm connection is encrypted with the Noise protocol (XX handshake pattern).
-This provides:
+Every Hyperswarm connection is encrypted with the Noise protocol (XX handshake pattern):

 - Confidentiality of all traffic between two peers
 - Mutual authentication of Noise keypairs
 - Forward secrecy per connection (compromising long-term keys does not expose past sessions)

-This is the baseline -- all data on the wire is encrypted at the transport level before any application-layer encryption is applied.
+All data on the wire is encrypted at the transport level before any application-layer encryption is applied.

-### Layer 2: Sender Keys (Group Messages)
+### Layer 2: Sender Keys (group messages)

-On top of Noise, group messages are encrypted with the **Sender Keys** protocol, inspired by Signal's group encryption.
+On top of Noise, group messages are encrypted with the Sender Keys protocol, based on Signal's group encryption.

-**How it works:**
+How it works:

 1. Each group member generates a random 32-byte `chainKey_0` for each group they belong to.
 2. The chain key is distributed to every other group member via pairwise-encrypted `SenderKeyDistribution` messages.